 At MMS, Bob is the Director of Training.
 Bob and Lisa’s passion is to prepare people to not just survive, but thrive in their missionary service.
 Bob obtained an FAA mechanic certificate in 2006.

-David and Sherry Shelly
+Dave and Sherry Shelly

 David was born in Venezuela to missionary parents.
 During his childhood the family moved to southeastern Pennsylvania where his father pastored a church.
 David says, “My story is a story of a mediocre Christian life with a heavy bent on the ‘American Dream.’”
 However, God changed that.
 After 20 years of industrial work that included product production, facility maintenance, and safety services, David and Sherry were ready to accept staff positions at MMS Aviation.